GEM-benchmark/NL-Augmenter/transformations/variable_char_perturbation/README.md

 # Variable Character Perturbation 🦎 + 🎮 → 🐍
-This perturbation performes 5 way perturbations on non numeric words, either deletion insertion substitution swapping and duplication, with configurable probability and subset of perturbations to choose from.
+This perturbation performs 5 way perturbations on non numeric words, either deletion insertion substitution swapping and duplication, with configurable probability and subset of perturbations to choose from.

 For example: Banana -> Banan | Banabna | Banama | Baanna | Bannana